GuanRunwei/GuanRunwei/README.md

 - 🔭 I’m currently working on **Signal Fusion of Radar and Camera & Intelligent Medicine**

-- 🌱 I’m currently learning **Deep Learning Architecture & Data Augmentation based on Deep Learning & Object Detection and Tracking**
+- 🌱 I’m currently learning **Perceptual fusion algorithm & Knowledge Distillation & Object Detection and Tracking**

 - 👯 I’m looking to collaborate on